gilleslandais/ivoa-dcp-data-origin/README.md

   The information allows the researcher to fill the template citation asked by journals.

-  *Example (American Astronomical Society template): the same TAP query on Gaia catalogue executed by different services (hosted by datacenter like ESA, CDS, Gavo, etc.)*
+  *Example (American Astronomical Society template):

+"we searched optical astrometric data of these sources from the Gaia (Gaia Collaboration et al. 2016) Early Data Release 3 (Gaia Collaboration et al. 2021) via the Gaia archive (Gaia Collaboration 2020)."*

 - **What else ? ....**